sfranzyshen/OttoDIYArduinoLib/README.md

 - `Otto_sounds.h` contains all the sound functions
 - `Otto_matrix.h` and `Otto_matrix.cpp` contain all the matrix functions
 - `Oscillator.h` and `Oscillator.cpp` contain the main algorithm for the servos "smooth" movement
-- `SerialCommand.h` and `SerialCommand.cpp` contain the Bluetooth communication functions

 ### Adding library